DataSeer/dataseer-web/README.md

 Supported article formats are PDF, docx, TEI, JATS/NLM, ScholarOne, and a large variety of additional publisher native XML formats: BMJ, Elsevier staging format, OUP, PNAS, RSC, Sage, Wiley, etc (see [Pub2TEI](https://github.com/kermitt2/Pub2TEI) for the list of native publisher XML format covered).

-## Implementation

-MongoDB is used to store every data of documents.

-FileSystem is used to store every files.

-Express is used to create the http server.

 ## Contact and License

 Main authors and contact: [Nicolas Kieffer](https://github.com/NicolasKieffer), Patrice Lopez (<patrice.lopez@science-miner.com>).